-(h)(a) Subject to section 2.3.2, Operational Data must be available for transmission to AEMO in response to a Poll within the time intervals specified in Table 2.
-The time interval is calculatedmeasured from the instant the data first gets converted to digital form and includes any time within an Intervening Facility.
+(a) Operational Data must be available for transmission to AEMO in response to a pollPoll within the time intervals specified in Table 2.
+The time interval is calculated measured from the instant the data first gets converted to digital form and includes any time within an Intervening Facility.